-A Please refer this situation to the Communications department so they can properly investigate the issue and address it if needed.
+A It's best to refer this situation to the Communications department so they can properly investigate the issue and address It if needed.
 In general, you should avoid posting any information about Thomson Reuters products, stock, strategies, customers or competitors, even if you're trying to clear up confusion or false claims.
-This is managed by our company's communications specialists.
+It's best to leave this to the company's communications specialists.